 Play with Your Kids

 As a new mom, I know how hard it is to entertain your infant or toddler and complete all house chores at the same time.
 Especially if you have a high-maintenance baby like mine, you’ll be lucky if she spends 5 minutes playing alone!
 So the best way to beat the stress and keep both of us happy is to play along with her.
-Engage in games or activities that are fun for both – I recently discovered that playing Lego, or solving animal puzzles is so much fun! ever had I imagined that rolling on the floor and trying to chase butterflies on all 4′s can be so invigorating!
+Engage in games or activities that are fun for both – I recently discovered that playing Lego, or solving animal puzzles is so much fun!
+Never had I imagined that rolling on the floor and trying to chase butterflies on all 4′s can be so invigorating!
+Or try some DIY stuff and fun kids projects to connect with your child.
 Playing with your kid will bring out the child in you, and being a carefree child is by far the best antidote for stress.